 Preparing to roast a turkey can be an overwhelming job.
 There is much advice out there, but as a Home Economist, I have carefully studied this for more than 40 years, and have found that some of the advice, even from the Butterball hotline, simply will not work.
-Here are 10 things you might not already know.
+Here are 10 tips to roast the perfect turkey.

 Roasting a turkey will be easy, if you follow these ten steps, about turkey preparation.